Last Updated on February 16, 2025

 Using the Tium Mas system to estimate revenue

 [Every year before December 31st] – You must use the Tium Mas system to declare your estimated revenue, even if Osek Za’ir is your only source of income.
-This has to be done within the current tax year – so for 2024 income, you must submit this declaration on or before December 31st 2024.
+This has to be done within the current tax year and you may want to do this more than once per year as your revenue estimates become more accurate.
 If you don’t complete this step on time, you will be required to complete a full tax return.

 This system will help you estimate the tax you will owe but not obligate you to pay it right away.
 You have the option to set up advance tax payments (מקדמות) or elect to save the tax on your own and only pay it when you submit the annual report.
 In certain rare cases, the Israel tax authority will notify you of a requirement to pay monthly מקדמות, but this will not usually be the case for someone with the Osek Za’ir registration.